-Anywhere you like, there.
-So for somebody, maybe that was quite deconditioned, if you ask them to sort of do a squat, they might just kind of go and collapse completely.
-So start small, just start with a little hip hinge, and then using the band, so that they, and you may be holding their hand and just getting them to come up a little and come down.
+going in front of all the cameras, right?
+So where would you like your child anyway, like their camera.
+So for somebody, maybe that was quite deconditioned.
+You know, if you ask them to sort of do a squat, they might just kind of go and collapse completely.
+So start small, just start with a little hip hinge, and then using the band, so that they knew maybe holding their hand and just getting them to come up a little and come down.
 And that's quite hard work on the old knees and on the bum.
 And again, you can progress it until they're doing a squat, but they've got the safety of the chair behind them.
 So they're lowering themselves down.
-And it doesn't even have to be all the way down, it can be just going a little, and then pausing and holding for a count of five, a count of 10, a count of 100 and coming back up.
+And it doesn't even have to be all the way down, it can be just going a little early, and then pausing and holding for a count of five, a count of 10 Count of 100 and coming back up.
 So they're holding that position.
 And if you've got dodgy hips or dodgy knees, you're not then moving through those painful joints.
 But they are strengthening because they've still got to be able to sit on a toilet, even if their hips hurt.
-Unless of course you've got a maid.

-We're running out of time, I'm afraid, Karen.
-I've just seen a comment from somebody called Ambo, who says this is so simple and straightforward and communicated brilliantly and with great humour.
-So thank you for that.
-And we've had 300 people watching you.
+Unless of course you've got a made reference running out of time.
+And I've just seen a comment from somebody called ambo, who says this is so simple and straightforward and communicated brilliantly and with great humour.
+So thank you